nobitagit/blog/_posts/2020-11-16-One-ingredient-successful-teams.md

 ## The recipe of a great team

-My first instinct, and I guess it would be the same for the majority of us, would be to hire just enough people and strive for a balance of various traits distributed across the members:
+My first instinct would have been to hire just enough people and strive for a balance of various traits distributed across the members:

 - good communication
 - highly skilled